2016–17 Phoenix Suns season

-The 2016–17 NBA season was the Phoenix Suns' 49th season in the NBA and their 24th season in the Talking Stick Resort Arena.
+The 2016–17 Phoenix Suns season was the Phoenix Suns' 49th season in the NBA and their 24th season in the Talking Stick Resort Arena.
 It was also the first season with a team-owned D-League affiliate, called the Northern Arizona Suns, which relocated to the nearby Prescott Valley.
 The Suns failed to qualify for the playoffs for the seventh straight season.

 This season featured a remarkable performance from sophomore Devin Booker who scored 70 points during a game vs. the Boston Celtics in March 2017, becoming the youngest NBA player to do so at the age of 20.